A diagrammatic approach to reflection functors: Proof of Theorem

 This is a categorical lift of the formula \cite[37.2.4]{MR2759715}. \end{remark}

-\subsection{Proof of Theorem \ref{thm:anotheraction}}
+\section{Proof of Theorem \ref{thm:anotheraction}}

 In this section, we prove Theorem \ref{thm:anotheraction}.
-We only address (1), as (2) is completely parallel to it by Remark \ref{rem:LRchange2}.
-In order to prove that the $\dotcatquantum{\mathfrak{p}_i}$-action is well-defined, it suffices to verify the axioms listed in Theorem \ref{thm:Rouquierver} (2).
+We only address (1), as (2) is completely parallel to it: in fact, (2) is reduced to (1) by Remark \ref{rem:LRchange2}.
+In order to prove that the $\dotcatquantum{\mathfrak{p}_i}$-action is well-defined, it suffices to verify the relations listed in Theorem \ref{thm:Rouquierver} (2).
 We suppress degree shifts.
+As in the previous section, $\gMod{R_i}$ is a left $\dotcatquantum{\mathfrak{p}_i}$-module by Theorem \ref{thm:cyclotomic2repleft}.
+Let $\beta \in \mathsf{Q}_+, X \in \gMod{R_i(\beta)}$.

-\subsubsection{Left adjunction}
+\subsection{Left adjunction}

 It is immediate from the definition.